-MN4125 MANAGING PLANNED CHANGE IN COMPLEX ORGANIZATIONS.
+MN4125 MANAGING PLANNED CHANGE IN COMPLEX ORGANIZATIONS (4-0)

-(4-0).
 Examination of the approaches to planning and managing change efforts in complex social systems made up of the interdependent components of technology, structure, task, and people and of the role of the manager or staff specialist and the process of helping.
 Emphasis is placed on strategies and technologies for diagnosis and planning aimed at effective implementation.
 Opportunities for practice using both simulations and actual organizational cases.
 Particular emphasis is placed on the DOD, DON organizations and the special problems they have in bringing about change.
-PREREQUISITE: MN3105.
+PREREQUISITE: MN3105

-MN4127 SEMINAR IN ORGANIZATION BEHAVIOR.
-(V-0).
+MN4127 SEMINAR IN ORGANIZATION BEHAVIOR (V-0)

 Study of a variety of topics of current interest in organization behavior, to be determined by the instructor.
-PREREQUISITES: A background in organization behavior and permission of the instructor.
+PREREQUISITES: A background in organization behavior and permission of the instructor

-MN4145 POLICY ANALYSIS.
-(4-0).
+MN4145 POLICY ANALYSIS (4-0)

 The course continues MN3140.
-It introduces advanced microeconomics concepts, including cost benefit analysis, risk, stratagic interactions and imperfect information.
+It introduces advanced microeconomics concepts, including cost benefit analysis, risk, strategic interactions and imperfect information.
 These concepts are used to analyze public policy issues, stressing defense-related resource allocation problems.
 These applications emphasize optimization, incentives, efficiency, problem solving and strategic thinking.
-PREREQUISITES: MN3140, mn3161, and OS3101 or equivalent.
+PREREQUISITES: MN3140, MN3161, and OS3101 or equivalent

-MN4151 INTERNAL CONTROL AND AUDITING.
-(2-0)
+MN4151 INTERNAL CONTROL AND AUDITING (2-0)

-Study of the objectives and techniques of internal control systems and of audits of financial reports and records and of government operations as required by Government Auditing Standards.
+Study of the objectives and techniques of internal control systems and of audits of financial reports and records and of government operations, in accordance with Government Auditing Standards.
 Specific topics include the design and evaluation of internal control systems, audit reports, auditing standards, audit evidence and audit tests.
-PREREQUISITE: MN3161.
+PREREQUISITE: MN3161

-MN4152 CORPORATE FINANCIAL MANAGEMENT.
-(4-0).
+MN4152 CORPORATE FINANCIAL MANAGEMENT (4-0)

 The management of the finance function in industry, with particular attention to defense contractors and Navy and Defense revolving funds.
 Specific topics include cash and working capital management, long-term financing, and determination of optimal capital structure.
-PREREQUISITE: MN3161 udy of a variety of emerging financial management topics that impact the Navy's anning, operations, and budgeting.
-This may include field case studies within the avy or Defense organizations or discussion of new Congressional, Defense, or Navy nancial management policies.
-Topics and prerequisite background are determined by le instructor.
-PREREQUISITE: Requires permission of the instructor.
+PREREQUISITE: MN3161

-(N4153 SEMINAR IN FINANCIAL MANAGEMENT.
-(V-0)
+MN4153 SEMINAR IN FINANCIAL MANAGEMENT (V-0)